Why the early years are so important in your child’s education

 - Perform better in future years!

-For these reasons, at St Peter’s Woodlands, we’re committed to ensure every child has the best start to their educational journey.
+For these reasons, at St Peter’s Woodlands, we are committed to ensure every child has the best start to their educational journey.
 Find out how from St Peter’s Woodlands’ Head of Early Years, Sarah Noell.

-At St Peter’s Woodlands, helping the youngest students develop positive attitudes toward their education and grasp foundational skills before they start school is a top priority.
+At St Peter’s Woodlands, helping the youngest students develop positive attitudes toward their learning and grasp foundational skills before they start school is a top priority.

-“For us, the research shows how important it is to build fundamental positive learning attitudes in children,” says Sarah.
+“The research shows how important it is for children to build a positive learning attitude,” says Sarah.

 “We know it’s a child’s attitude to learning that determines their future learning success.
-They need to have a positive sense of self, take risks, not be afraid to make mistakes, all while feeling supported.
+They need to have a positive sense of self, take risks, see mistakes as learning opportunities, not be afraid to make mistakes, all while feeling supported.

 “To become successful learners, children also need to grasp essential skills and abilities.
 Such as how to play co-operatively with others, an awareness of physical space and their bodies, self-help skills and language to express themselves.